Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 • Hold the mat in your hand, near the skin, to prevent tugging or pulling and ensure any accidental contact with the brush or comb will hit your hand – not your dog’s skin.

-• You can also try using a dog comb with thin wires which may be able to penetrate the mat better than a brush.
+• You can also try using a dog comb with thin wires, which may be able to penetrate the mat better than a brush.

 When it’s time to shave your dog

-No pet parent likes to see their dog’s beautiful coat with big bald spots in it, but some mats and tangles are so severe that the humane choice is to shave your dog.
+No pet parent likes to see their dog’s beautiful coat with matted hair or big bald spots in it, but some mats and tangles are so severe that the humane choice is to shave your dog.
 If your dog has matting all over their body, for example, you may need to shave them.

 Count on professional dog care experts